-2020 has been a year of challenges.
 Even while staying at home we still seem to be busy.
-And with the cases of COVID-19 apparently on the rise across the country, maybe this holiday season is the time to take a romantic getaway in a nearby locale rather than gathering family members that live in different communities into one place and risking spreading the virus.
-Regardless of when you choose to enjoy a romantic getaway, we have some options and ideas for you to consider.
+Maybe this season you’ll want to slow down and make time to take a getaway with your significant other.
+Regardless of when you choose to enjoy a romantic getaway along the Blue Ridge Parkway, we have some options and ideas for you to consider.

 The lodging opportunities along the Blue Ridge Parkway, Great Smoky Mountains and Shenandoah Valley range from historic inns to rental cabins to swanky resorts, so you’re sure to find something that suits your taste.
 Bed & Breakfast Inns may offer a room in a private home or they may be in a larger inn with many rooms.
 Whichever is the case, they all have one thing in common: a hearty breakfast!
 The Asheville Bed & Breakfast Association includes distinctive inns from historic to rustic in which to enjoy your stay; many do not accept children under a certain age so that you can have a quiet, relaxing time away.
 Cabins, Cottages & Rentals also run the gamut.
 You might select a secluded cozy log cabin with a fireplace, a historic refurbished caboose, a creekside room, or a villa complete with hot tub.